 Cambridge (CAE): 169 overall average with at least 154 in each band.

 Note that from 18 April 2015, average band scores apply with lower minimum scores apply to most English tests for the purposes of 485 visas.

 You will need to show that you have adequate arrangements for health insurance when your 485 visa is granted.
 Whilst it is OK to have OSHC (Overseas Student Health Cover) at the time of application, you will need Working Visa cover for approval of your 485 visa.

 You also need to maintain your Working Visa cover whilst you hold your 485 visa.
 If you do not maintain this level of cover, your 485 visa might be cancelled.

 You would generally need to do medicals for grant of a 485 visa.
 If you’ve recently applied for a student visa extension, you may be able to re-use these medicals.

 You will need an Australian Federal Police (AFP) Check for yourself and any members of your family aged 16 or over.
 You must apply for the AFP checks prior to lodgement of your 485 visa.

 Note that from February 2015, police checks for countries you have lived in outside Australia are no longer required.

 TIME LIMITS IN APPLYING

-When you apply for your 485 visa, you would in general receive a Bridging A visa allowing you to remain in Australia during processing of your 485 visa application.
+When you apply for your 485 visa, you would, in general, receive a Bridging A visa allowing you to remain in Australia during the processing of your 485 visa application.